sahib/brig/docs/introduction.rst

 ``⚡``  Both sides have changes, but they conflict.
 ====== ====================================================================

-So in the above output we can tell that *Vladimir* added the directory ``/election``, but does not posess the ``/hello.world`` file.
+So in the above output we can tell that *Bob* added the directory ``/election``, but does not posess the ``/hello.world`` file.
 He also apparently modified ``README.md``, but since we did not, it's safe for us to take his changes.
 If we sync now we will get this directory from him:

 .. code-block:: bash

-    $ brig sync vladimir
+    $ brig sync bob
     $ brig ls
     SIZE   MODTIME          PATH          PIN
     443 B  Dec 27 14:44:44  /README.md     🖈